arpanshettihalli/githubtutorial/readme.md

 # github tutorial
-this is mt second time using git and github so i may make mistakes
+This is my second time using git and github so I may make mistakes hwllo